ackben0226/Automotive-CAN-Intrusion-Detection/README.md

 Therefore, a lightweight IDS is critical for real detection and mitigation.

 ## Action
-__Data Preprocessing:__ Raw CAN dataset was parse, cleaned and scaled or normalized to improve the data quality.
+__Data Preprocessing__
+To improve the data quality, the raw CAN dataset was:
+- parsed
+- cleaned
+- scaled/normalized

 __Feature Engineering__